Table of Contents

 The Generic material settings are organized in Basic and Advanced modes.
 You can switch the mode from the toggle button under the Preview Swatch or globally from the Configuration rollout of the Settings tab.

 The Add Layer and Add Attribute buttons are provided for some V-Ray materials, including Generic.
-For more information, see the Layers and the Attributes sections of the Materials page.
+For more information, see the Add Attribute and Add Layer sections.

 Holding down Ctrl (or Cmd on macOS) while having the Add Attribute or Add Layer menu open, allows selecting multiple entries without closing the dropdown.